It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Today, Butchart Gardens is considered one of the most beautiful gardens in the world.

-They’re the largest, most well-known and best gardens in Victoria.
+Tended by 50 gardeners, they’re the largest, most well-known and best gardens in Victoria, BC.

 We particularly love the curving manicured lawns, weeping willows and small lake with the 70-foot dancing Ross Fountain.